aliencodingjava/my-app-update/README.md

 🚀 New features are on the way.
 Stay tuned.

+The new screen animation and photo movement within the display have been successfully implemented.

 ## ✨ New (Incoming)
 - Colorful profile blobs background
 - Glassmorphism blur & light diffusion